microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 Currently, NavigationView's MenuItems list allows for displaying a flat list of items in the pane.
 It's common for apps to want to present users with a hierarchical navigation tree.
-This feature adds the capability to nest items within the pane by adding MenuItems/MenuItemsSource properties to NavigationMenuItem, matching the existing properties on NavigationMenu.
+This feature adds the capability to nest items within the pane by adding MenuItems/MenuItemsSource properties to NavigationViewItem, matching the existing properties on NavigationView.
 Some of the new APIs are copied from analogous existing APIs on the [TreeView](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.TreeView) control.

 # Hierarchy
 You specify the menu items of a NavigationView using either the `MenuItems` property or the `MenuItemsSource` property of NavigationViewItem.

 To show a hierarchical list of nested navigation items when using `MenuItems`, each *NavigationViewItem* can contain other NavigationViewItems and organizing elements like item headers and separators.

 To show a hierarchical list when using `MenuItemsSource`, set the `ItemTemplate` to be a NavigationViewItem, and bind its MenuItemsSource property to the next level of the hierarchy.
 Although NavigationViewItem can contain any number of nested levels, we recommend keeping your app’s navigation hierarchy shallow.
 We believe two levels is ideal for usability and comprehension.